codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 * BERT uses `Positional Encoding`

-* The embedding dimension is 512
+* The embedding dimension is 512 (**maximum size of tokens that can be fed into BERT model is 512**) - If the tokens in a sequence are less than 512, we can use padding to fill the unused token slots with [PAD] token.
+If the tokens in a sequence are longer than 512, then we need to do a truncation.

 * Sentence-BERT is modification of the BERT model which uses **siamese** and **triplet network structures** and adds a pooling operation to the output of BERT to obtain fix-sized semantically meaningful sentence embeddings.